• Skip to primary navigation

 Instructions

-• In a small bowl, sprinkle yeast over warm water.
-Let sit for a minute, then stir to combine.
-Let sit until frothy, about 10 minutes.
+• In a small bowl, sprinkle the yeast over 1 cup (237 milliliters) of the warm water.
+Stir to combine and let sit until frothy, about 10 minutes.

-• In the bowl of a large food processor fitted with a dough blade or a large bowl, combine flour, sugar, and salt.
+• In the bowl of a stand mixer fitted with a dough hook or a large bowl, combine the flour, sugar, and salt.
 Slowly mix in the yeast with water and butter.
-Knead until smooth.
+If needed, slowly add the remaining 1/4 cup (60 milliliters) water to create a soft dough.

-• Preheat oven to 450 degrees F. Line 2 baking sheets with parchment or lightly grease.
-Add the 10 cups of water and baking soda to a pot and bring to a boil.
+• Preheat oven to 425˚F (220˚C).
+Place the 8 cups (2 liters) water and baking soda in a pot and bring to a boil.

-• Place the pieces of dough into the boiling water one at a time for 30 seconds each, turning to coat on all sides, and remove with a slotted spatula to prepared baking sheets.
+• Reduce the heat to a low boil and gently place the pieces of dough into the water, being careful not to overcrowd.
+Turn to coat on all sides, boil for 30 seconds, and remove with a slotted spatula back to the prepared baking sheet.

-• Brush each piece of boiled dough with the egg beaten in water.
-Top with salt or seeds, lightly make two slices in the top, and bake in preheated oven until golden brown, 12-15 minutes.
-Remove to wire rack to cool.
+• Brush the top and sides of each piece of boiled dough with the egg wash.
+Sprinkle with the coarse salt, then lightly make two slits across the top, long side to long side, with a sharp knife.
+Bake in the preheated oven until golden brown, 15-18 minutes.

 • Facebook

-Filed Under: Bread, European Tagged With: bread, europe, European, pretzel, roll, silserli, swiss, switzerland
+Filed Under: Bread, European Tagged With: bread, europe, European, pretzel, swiss, switzerland

 Reader Interactions